 To start using Online Filing 2.0, simply complete the registration form.
 We will process it and inform you when you can start using Online Filing 2.0.

-Select the user, click Edit rights and expand the menu via the + icon on the right-hand side of the screen.
+Provided that there are administration rights assigned to your smart card, you can select the user, click Edit rights and expand the menu via the + icon on the right-hand side of the screen.
 Then select the relevant forms and the relevant actions for each form (draft, sign, send).

 Yes, with Online Filing 2.0 you need to be logged in with a smart card at all times, including during the signing process.